cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 - cheqd full DID Resolver has to marshal/unmarshal protobuf object into a resealable JSON DID Document.
 - cheqd full DID Resolver will use Golang programming language.
 - cheqd full DID resolver can be implemented locally on client side, or used as a hosted web service.
-- cheqd Universal Resolver Driver will use a framework like Goji or Echo, because it handles HTTP status codes etc., that are part of DID resolution, handling and catching errors.
+- cheqd full DID resolver will use a framework like Goji or Echo, because it handles HTTP status codes etc., that are part of DID resolution, handling and catching errors.
 - cheqd Universal Resolver Driver will use Node.js ( +itty-router ) proxy.

 ## Context